Senior Markets Reporter

-She also provides our in-depth coverage on Indian shipping industry and port-related developments in the nation.
+An Indian national, she also provides our in-depth coverage of the Indian shipping industry and port-related developments in the nation.

 Prior to joining Lloyd’s List, Inderpreet was a research analyst with Drewry Maritime Services covering the dry bulk market.
-She managed and authored Drewry’s flagship publications - Shipping Insight and Dry Bulk Forecaster.
-She has also been a member of the team advising on vessel valuations and port feasibility studies.
+She managed and authored Drewry’s flagship publications - Shipping Insight and Dry Bulk Forecaster, and was part of Drewry’s advisory team for vessel valuations and port feasibility studies.

-Inderpreet has a master’s degree in economics with a specialisation in international trade and is well versed with analytical platforms like SPSS and SAS.
+Inderpreet holds a master’s degree in economics with a specialisation in international trade, and is accomplished in analytical platforms such as SPSS and SAS.

 Latest From Inderpreet Walia

 Owing to high spot LNG prices, importers in Asia now intend to shun buying LNG at spot rates.
 They will shift shift their buying strategy to that of securing long-term deals, an approach that was going out of fashion among buyers for providing less flexibility

 Any increase in oil demand will be met by rising supplies as stock depletes, which will be positive for the tanker market as it expands seaborne volumes boosting tonnage demand